 Don’t Let Health Costs Wreck Your Retirement Plan

-After speaking with financial expert Andy Smith, the message is clear: health care costs can wreck your retirement plan.
+After speaking with A Place for Mom’s financial expert, Andy Smith, the message is clear: health care costs can wreck your retirement plan.

 The problem goes beyond underestimating how much health care will cost in retirement.
 Illness and other health concerns force many seniors to retire earlier than they had expected — a double whammy for their retirement plans as they have fewer years to save.

-“Many people don’t realize how common a serious illness can be,” says Rocco Taglioni, Senior Vice-President, Distribution and Marketing, Individual Insurance and Wealth, at Sun Life Financial.
-In fact, approximately 70% of people “stop working before they actually plan to – with health problems a predominant cause of sudden forced retirement,” The Globe and Mail reports.
+“Many people don’t realize how common a serious illness can be,” says Rocco Taglioni, senior vice-president of distribution and marketing, individual insurance and wealth, at Sun Life Financial.
+In fact, approximately 70% of people “stop working before they actually plan to — with health problems a predominant cause of sudden forced retirement,” The Globe and Mail reports.

-“Major events such as stroke, cancer diagnosis or a serious injury can result in severe financial shock as well as emotional shock,” Taglioni says.
+“Major events such as cancer diagnosis, a serious injury or stroke can result in severe financial shock as well as emotional shock,” Taglioni says.
 In these situations, people “seriously underestimate the cost of out-of-pocket medical expenses — underscoring the need for a more holistic approach to retirement planning,” he warns.

 Catherine Seeber, a senior financial adviser with Wescott Financial Advisory Group agrees, telling Market Watch that people should consider how much it will cost to replace existing employee benefits.